(Orig. published 7/11/11)

 At trial, Clemens will have a tougher row to hoe than Barry Bonds, who escaped with only a partial conviction in April by a hometown jury on similar charges.
 In particular, Clemens doesn’t have a Greg Anderson in this trial — someone who purportedly injected the defendant with PEDs but refuses to testify (and goes to jail for that refusal).
 Here, the injector will speak.
 Brian McNamee told his story to the same congressional committee as Clemens in 2008, and, while he did not endure a rigorous cross-examination like he will in the upcoming trial, the manner and substance of his testimony seemed strong.

 The real kryptonite for the Clemens defense team, though, is Andy Pettite.
 Clemens and Pettite are (were?) close friends.
 The defense will try to discredit McNamee as an opportunist and other nasty things, but what can they say is Pettite’s beef with Clemens?
-Throughout the process, he
+Throughout the process, he has been a reluctant witness.
+When forced to testify, he has corroborated McNamee’s claim that he injected Pettite with PEDs and — most critically — admitted that Clemens spoke about his own PED regimen.
+This is a devastating double-whammy for Clemens: bolstering his chief accuser (McNamee) while delivering the coup de grace of a full confession.

 The special nature of Pettite will be underscored at the trial in another way.
 Clemens and Pettite shared many things over the course of their friendship, including the same attorney.
 Rusty Hardin, who will represent Clemens at trial, also represented Pettite briefly in the days prior to the release of an investigative report alleging that both Clemens and Pettite used PEDs.
 Government prosecutors alleged that rules of legal ethics prohibited Hardin from participating in any trial in which his former client was a key witness.
 Hardin reached a compromise whereby he will not cross-examine Pettite at trial; that task will fall to another lawyer on Hardin’s team.
 This move could serve to stress even more the special nature of Pettite in the trial because Hardin himself will appear to forgo confrontation of the prosecution’s key witness.